Starlite Music Theatre

 The Starlite property is located at 625 Columbia Street Extension (NY 9R), west of the city of Cohoes, and just east of 9R's southern junction with US 9 & I-87.

 After its 2012 demolition, it was revealed that the site would be redeveloped into a headquarters for Ayco, a subsidiary of Goldman Sachs.
-Once completed, the new HQ will house over 800 employees.
+The site was opened on September 14, 2021.